In This Article

 Long before DNA was an issue, scientists assumed that chimps and humans had different genetic makeups and were surprised to learn that the DNA sequences are extremely similar.

-The GIT scientists started from here, on the basis the 99 percent DNA comparison is accurate, and asked the following:
+The GIT scientists started from here, on the basis that the 99 percent DNA comparison is accurate, and asked, “If not DNA differences, what is responsible for the many morphological and behavioral differences between chimps and humans?”

 They concluded that it’s the insertion and deletion of large pieces of DNA close to the genes that are highly variable between chimps and humans.
 They believe it’s this issue that makes humans and chimps appear to have a lot less in common than they do biologically.
-Researchers confirmed that the DNA sequences are “nearly identical,” but there are gaps in the areas near these genes which affect the activation and expression of the genes.

 Know Your DNA Reviews